naggie/dstask/README.md

 The default database location is `~/.dstask/`, but can be configured by the environment variable `DSTASK_GIT_REPO`.

+# Configure the Default Git Branch

+Dstask will push and pull from the **master** branch by default.
+An alternative branch can be set with the `DSTASK_BRANCH` environment variable.

 # Alternatives

 Alternatives listed must be capable of running in the terminal.